Know what you are looking for?

 • Providing a safe and healthy working environment.

-• Providing a working environment free from physical or verbal abuse, sexual harassment and other forms of intimidation.
+• Providing a working environment free from physical or verbal abuse, sexual harassment, and other forms of intimidation.

-• Wages and salaries paid will be clearly laid out in an Employees Contract of Employment, meet a minimum of national legal standards, and be consistent with the market rate for the job.
+• Wages and salaries paid will be clearly laid out in an employee’s contract of employment, meet a minimum of national legal standards, and be consistent with the market rate for the job.

-Accordingly, we will not knowingly engage suppliers (including contractors, sub-contractors or other business partners), who practice Modern Slavery or Human Trafficking in their own operations, or knowingly tolerate it in their own supply chains.
+Accordingly, we will not knowingly engage suppliers (including contractors, sub-contractors, or other business partners) who practice Modern Slavery or Human Trafficking in their own operations, or knowingly tolerate it in their own supply chains.

 In order to assess the risk of Modern Slavery and Human Trafficking in our supply chain, Smiths Bletchington will: